+ h.c.

-+ h.c. is an abbreviation for “plus the Hermitian conjugate”; it means is that there are additional terms which are the Hermitian conjugates of all of the preceding terms, and is a convenient shorthand to omit half the terms actually present.
++ h.c. is an abbreviation for "plus the Hermitian Conjugate"; it means that there are additional terms which are the Hermitian conjugates of all of the preceding terms, and is a convenient shorthand to omit half the terms actually present.

 Context and use

-The notation convention “+ h.c.” is common in physics in the context of writing out formulas for Lagrangians and Hamiltonians, which conventionally are both required to be Hermitian operators.
+The notation convention "+ h.c." is common in quantum mechanics in the context of writing out formulas for Lagrangians and Hamiltonians, which conventionally are both required to be Hermitian operators.